-- If the Board votes to GRANT the Petition for Reconsideration, the Decision and Order will NOT become effective. - o When granting the Petition, the Board determines whether to receive oral or written argument or additional evidence.
-The Board may reconsider the case or remand it to an ALJ. - The Order Granting Reconsideration will be sent to Respondent the parties, and the order will-stay the effective date of the Decision indefinitely, and advise the parties whether
+- If the Board votes to GRANT the Petition for Reconsideration, the Decision and Order will NOT become effective. - When granting the Petition, the Board determines whether to receive oral or written argument or additional evidence.
+The Board may reconsider the case or remand it to an ALJ. - The Order Granting Reconsideration will be sent to the parties, stay the effective date of the Decision indefinitely, and advise the parties whether written or oral argument or additional evidence may be submitted by the parties. - Board staff will order transcripts from the hearing. - Upon receipt of the transcripts, the Board President will issue an Order Fixing Time for Submission of Written/Oral Argument. - Only the Board President has the authority to extend the deadline for submission of Written/Oral Argument.